apache/arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 -->
 # <img src="https://iris-hep.org/assets/logos/skyhookdmLogoJeff.png" width="64" valign="middle" alt="Skyhook"/> SkyhookDM-Arrow

-Apache Arrow provides a [`Dataset API`](https://arrow.apache.org/docs/cpp/api/dataset.html), which acts as an abstraction over a collection of files in different storage backend like S3 and HDFS.
+Apache Arrow provides a [`Dataset`](https://arrow.apache.org/docs/cpp/api/dataset.html) API, which acts as an abstraction over a collection of files in different storage backend like S3 and HDFS.
 It supports different file formats like CSV and Parquet through the [`FileFormat`](https://arrow.apache.org/docs/cpp/api/dataset.html#_CPPv4N5arrow7dataset10FileFormatE) API.
 In SkyhookDM, since we require to pushdown compute operations into the Storage backend, we created a new file format on top of Parquet, namely a `RadosParquetFileFormat` which besides providing the benefits of Parquet, allows pushing down filter and projection operations into the storage backend to minimize data moved through the network.

 # Getting Started